EGI-Federation/repository-template/README.md

 * Copyright and author information
 * Code of conduct and contribution guidelines
 * Templates for PR and issues
+* Code owners file for automatic assignment of PR reviewers

 Content is based on: